“Do I need travel insurance for an Ireland vacation?”

 Where Should I Buy Travel Insurance?

-But, they don't offer ‘cancel for any reason‘ coverage, which is what I look for and recommend.
-So, for that, I turn to Squaremouth, an easy-to-use comparison site that allows me to search for policies by terms and price.
+Tour operators also don't offer ‘cancel for any reason‘ coverage, which is what I look for and recommend.
+So, for that, I turn to Squaremouth, an easy-to-use comparison site that allows you to search for policies by terms and price.
 Their site is so easy to use and begins with very simple questions to help narrow down your selections.
 With over 100 policies available and 54,000 reviews you can be assured of finding the right policy for your trip.
 Coronavirus Pandemic coverage is also available.